eclipse-californium/californium/README.md

 ## Build with jdk11 and EdDSA support

-To support EdDSA, either java 15, or java 11 with [ed25519-java](https://github.com/str4d/ed25519-java) is required at runtime.
+To support EdDSA, either java 15, java 16, or java 11 with [ed25519-java](https://github.com/str4d/ed25519-java) is required at runtime.
 Using java 15 to build Californium, leaves out `ed25519-java`, using java 11 for building, includes `ed25519-java` by default.
 If `ed25519-java` should **NOT** be included into the californium's jars, add `-Dno.net.i2p.crypto.eddsa=true` to maven's arguments.

 ```sh